 Vitex has been used for over 2,000 years with no significant side-effects reported.
-Some minor and infrequent side-effects (1-2% of users may experience) have been nausea, gastrointestinal upset, skin reactions, and headache.
+Some minor and infrequent side-effects (1-2% of users may experience some) have been nausea, gastrointestinal upset, skin reactions, and headache.
 Women with a history of depression taking Vitex for menstrual irregularity may experience an exacerbation of depressive symptoms.

 Even though it has been shown to have no interference with oral contraceptives (birth control), due to limited research, Vitex should not be used in conjunction with prescription medications that contain hormones in case it may interfere with their activity.

 Some women do experience a shift in their cycle when they first begin using Vitex.
 The length of the menstrual cycle may shorten or lengthen temporarily before it finally stabilizes.
 This is just the body balancing itself out and is completely normal.

 - German Commission E has approved the use of Vitex for menstrual cycle irregularities, premenstrual disturbances, and mastodynia.

 - The Botanical Safety Handbook has categorized Vitex as a class 1 herb.
 Class 1 herbs are herbs that can be safely consumed when used appropriately.